aaditya620321/Netflix-Data_Analysis/README.md

 The project includes various visualizations to answer questions like:

-- What are the most common genres in the Netflix library?
+- What are the most common genres in the Netflix library ?
 - How has the content distribution changed over the years?
 - Which countries have the highest number of Netflix titles?
 - What is the average rating of movies and TV shows on Netflix?